jedi-academy/learn-4711/data/assignments/assignment1faq.md

 - yes, I am sorry it is so simple
 - yes, the same works if your model extends RDB_Model and is backed by an RDB
 - Seriously? seriously.

+## How why do we set up a webhook?
+Why do we want to?

+The captains are sending me an email with their team name, and I respond with a password for the test deployment server.

+Open the [test deployment server](https://bling.jlparry.com/) in your browser.
+You will see a list of the potential teams, with github avatars for those who have setup their account.

+The top navbar has three links:
+- home (clicking on the site name),
+- help (the question mark icon), which may contain useful info at some point
+- login (the "enter" icon), which is where you login using your team name and the password I provided in my email response to the captain

+Once logged in, your team name is shown to the left of the help icon in the navbar.
+Clicking it brings you to your configuration settings.

+Provide your "organization" and "repository" names.
+Leave the "branch to deploy" at "develop" and don't worry about an "external website".

+Note the [endpoint link](https://deployer.jlparry.com/please) at the top of this settings form.
+You need to configure a webhook in your team repo for this.

+- Open your team repo on github
+- Choose the "Settings" tab in the repo navbar
+- Choose the "Webhooks" link in the left sidebar
+- Click the "Add webhook" button
+- in the webhook settings, use the above endpoint link as the "Payload URL" for this webhook, choose "application/json" as the content type, select individual events "push" and "pull request" (for merges)
+- save or update your settings

+Open your webhook settings again, and scroll to the bottom - you will see "recent deliveries", most recent at the top.
+There should be one, the "ping" sent when you updated your settings.
+It will have a green checkmark to the left if your payload URL is valid.

+Click on the "response" tab to see the result from the test server.
+It should echo your org/repo name and then "Ok".
+If it doesn't, the test server doesn't recognize you.

+Fix things and you are good to go.

+###Why do you want to do this?

+Every time you push to your team repo, or merge a pull request, a notification will be sent to the test server, which will then pull the current version of your repo and deploy it as the URL xxx.jlparry.com, where "xxx" is your team name.

+Bam!

+Push or merge, and seconds later your site is deployed for testing :D You may want to delegate someone from the team (or the captain, since they have so little to do) to check all the possible pages and links on your site, to make sure you don't have any case sensitivity or other unexpected issues.

+Do you have to use this?
+Absolutely not!

+Using it runs the risk of exposing what your site looks like to the rest of the world, most specifically your classmates!
+They can't find out your repo from it, but it wouldn't be hard to track it down if the naming is obvious and if it forks the academy starter.

+This is just another tool you can use to test correct behavior of your app.

+Note: if we run your site and get any 404s (eg wrong filename case), each of them could cost you 20% of the assignment mark.
+Harsh, but these are preventable show-stoppers.